 We are Polaris.
 We are a 501(c)(3) Non-Profit Organization.
 We are dedicated to providing emergency medical care and emotional care to survivors of disasters as well as empowering the public with education and training.

 We empower the people, train them and turn potential disaster victims into professional disaster rescuers.
 Our goal is to train thousands of first responders in the most disaster prone countries in the world.
-We’re starting with Nepal.
+We’ve started with Nepal.

 Nepal is one of the most earthquake-prone countries in the world.
 It sits between two massive tectonic plates that collide together to form the Himalayas.